vlitzke/jekyll-theme-prologue/reading-list.md

 - Christie, Agatha: *Murder on the Orient Express*
 - Cline, Ernest: *Ready Player One*
 - Corey, James S.A.: *Leviathan Wakes*
+- Cowart, Leigh: *The Science and Culture of Pain on Purpose*
 - Crouch, Blake: *Recursion*
 - Danielewski, Mark Z.: *House of Leaves*
 - Dawkins, Richard: *The Selfish Gene*